Top tips to healthy living

 Routine is key

-Being organised helps and a reward chart is a great way for speeding up the morning routine or games which makes getting ready for school or bed fun!
+Being organised helps, and a reward chart is a great way for speeding up the morning routine or games which make getting ready for school or bed fun!